The good news is that once you're diagnosed, the treatment is simple (although admittedly not always easy). All you have to do is change your diet.

 People with celiac disease have an inflammatory digestive disorder caused by damage to their intestines that happens when they eat gluten.

 Gluten is a protein found in wheat and other grains including barley and rye.
-Celiac disease can be thought of as an allergy to gluten.

 You may also hear it referred to as 'celiac sprue' or 'gluten-sensitive enteropathy'.